Their Eyes Were Watching God: Value of women in a relationship

 Throughout the novel, Hurston vividly displays how African-American women are valued, or devalued, in their marital relationships.
 By doing so, she takes the reader on a journey through Janie's life and her marriages.
 Janie formed her initial idea of marriage off the beautiful image of unity she witnessed between a pear tree and a bee.
 This image and expectation sets Janie up for disappointment when it comes time to marry.
 From her marriage to Logan Killicks to Tea Cake, Janie was forced to acknowledge where she stood as a powerless female in her relationships.

 Starting with her marriage to Logan, Janie was put in a place where she was expected to prove her value with hard work.
 On top of all the physical labor expected from her, Janie endured constant insults and physical beatings from her male counterparts.
 Hoping for more value, Janie decides to leave Logan and run off with Joe Starks.
 However, in reaction to this decision, she's only faced with more beating and c.
 Joe expected her stay in the home, work in the kitchen, and when she was in public, Janie was expected to cover her hair and avoid conversation with the locals.
 With one last hope, Janie engaged in a marriage with Tea Cake, a younger man, and things finally seemed to look up for her even though she was still expected to help in the fields and tend to her womanly duties.
 Overall, throughout her marriages, Janie experienced the hardships that most African-American women went through at that time.
 From the physical labor to the physical beatings, Janie was presented with the life that a woman was expected to live.
-[See detailed argument and synopsis in Addison Gayle Jr.'s article, "The Outsider."]